semanticarts/gist/docs/gistStyleGuide.md

 - Promote uniformity in the graph.
 - Eliminate the need for duplicate query paths in queries.
 - Reduce memory load during inferencing.
+- Simplify validation and writing and maintaining SHACL shapes.

 In selecting which of a potential pair of inverses to define, we apply the child-to-parent or cardinality principle: select the direction which will generally produce the fewest query results.
 Examples: